Wed. Jul 1st, 2026

 Option: A

-16. What is the estimated temperature at the junction of mantle and outer molten core standing at the depth of 2900 km?
+8. What is the estimated temperature at the boundary of mantle and outer molten core at 2900 km depth?

 Options: